 I started working on the Versus Fitness gym since late 2013 and it was purely by coincidence.
 Someone who knew Brad Bond (the founder of Versus Fitness) was at the RMIT Sports Engineering Lab on one of those Uni open days and he saw a novel sensor technology that would suit Versus.
 After a series of meetings and discussions, a research contract was set up to further develop that technology for Versus.
 This was partly funded by the Victorian Technology Development Voucher.
 At the same time, they were also looking for an additional team member to work on motion tracking algorithms.
 That’s where I came into the picture.
 Long story short I was offered a contract role on the Versus project which was partly funded by the Enterprise Connect – Researchers in Business grant (this has been replaced by the Entrepreneurs Infrastructure Programme).
-Kudos to Aaron Belbasis who was a key connector/initiator who brought everyone together and who was also one of the key researcher who helped develop the novel sensor tech.
+Kudos to Aaron who was a key connector/initiator who brought everyone together and who was also one of the researchers who helped develop the novel sensor tech.
 There’s a bit more details about the RMIT-Versus collaboration here.

 What Tech are we talking about here?

 One of the sensor technologies came from the research collaboration mentioned earlier.
-The team at RMIT calls it a “sensor-less sensing platform”.
+The research team at RMIT called it a “sensor-less sensing platform”.
 The closest thing would be Force Sensitive Resistors (FSR) like the ones from Tekscan.
 If you had a proper look at the video above, you will see the “sensor-less sensing platform” used in the floor exercises and some of the running exercises.
 Basically its a sensor that measures pressure.

-But what really made the sensors (tracking system) worked effectively are the smart algorithms that processes all the sensor data and accurately identifies when each person is performing the exercise properly and evaluates how well he/she has done it.
+But what really made the sensors (tracking system) worked effectively are the algorithms that processed all the sensor data and accurately identifies when each person is performing the exercise properly and evaluates how well he/she has done it.
 Initially when designing the algorithms for tracking each type of exercise, it all seemed pretty straightforward; but as things progressed, it turned out there were quite a few more considerations – e.g. filtering out “incorrect” movement data that resembled an actual rep, or profiling movement data from users of different abilities (or fitness level) etc.

 scream at motivate people.